Social security, taxation and inequality

 Research in this area focuses on the effects of social security and taxation on the labour market and income distribution.

 Social security and taxation crucially affect households’ disposable incomes and thereby wellbeing.
 Changes in social transfers or taxation directly affect income generation and income distribution.
-These may additionally have various behavioural impacts, inter alia on labour supply.
-The key premise is to do research that supports decision-making, applying both micro simulation and micro econometric methods.
+Additionally these changes may have various behavioural impacts on, among other things, labour supply.
+The key premise is to do research that supports decision-making.

-Various projects are ongoing in the research theme on the effects of policy changes in taxation and social transfers.
+We have various projects ongoing on the effects of policy changes in taxation and social transfers.

 Current research topics include: